Posts

 Image

-Stop Looking Sideways: Why Your Path to Progress Lives in Your Own Truth By Paul Dale \ The 3AM Method The coaching world is full of noise about what others are doing.
+Why Copying Other Coaches Is Slowing Your Development (And What to Do Instead) By Paul Dale \ The 3AM Method The coaching world is full of noise about what others are doing.
 The quieter and harder question is what you are actually discovering — and whether you are honest enough to follow it.
 The Habit That Stops More Coaches Than Any Lack of Knowledge I want to describe something I have watched happen at coaching seminars, at academies, in online discussions, and in my own thinking more times than I care to admit.
 A coach sees what another coach is doing.
 Maybe it is a drill.
 A system.
 A way of explaining a concept.
 A philosophy that is attracting attention.
 And something shifts — a subtle but powerful reorientation.
-The internal question changes from what am I learning from my players? to what should I be doing based on what they are doing?
+The internal question changes from " What am I learning from my players?
+To ' what should I be doing based on what they are doing?'
 The sideways glance.
 It seems harmless.
 It seems like learning.
-But there is something in it that, if left unchecked, becomes one of the mo...
+But there is something in it that, if left unchecked...

 Image